How to Hide Female Hair Thinning In the Front

 Below, VEGAMOUR shares expert-approved tips on how to carefully disguise your thinning hairline — plus, find out how you can increase your visible hair density and get thicker, fuller looking hair.

 What Causes Hair Thinning?

 There might be more than one reason for your thinning hair in the front.
-This is why it's important to take a multi-faceted approach to turn things around and potentially regrow hair thicker in these thin hair areas.
+This is why it's important to take a multi-faceted approach to turn things around and potentially encourage thicker looking hair in these thin hair areas.

 Women lose hair around the front for many reasons, including:

 - Hormonal changes